quynhkylaphan/Uncovering-Ecommerce-Insights-with-SQL/README.md

 | 10   | auto                      | 4235             |

-**Finding & Recommendation:** The analysis reveals that products related to home and personal lifestyle are the primary drivers of sales volume.
+**Finding & Recommendation:** Products related to home and personal lifestyle are the primary drivers of sales volume.
 The `bed_bath_table` category is the clear leader with over 11,000 orders, followed closely by `health_beauty` and `sports_leisure`.
 The strong performance of these categories, along with others like `furniture_decor` and `housewares`, indicates that the core of the business is centered on items for personal and home use rather than niche or industrial products.

 #### 2. What is the overall sales trend by month?